Skip to Content

 Defense Mechanisms and Escape Attempts

-They’ll vibrate their tails, mimicking a rattlesnake’s warning, or release a foul-smelling musk defense to confuse predators.
+They’ll vibrate their tails, mimicking rattlesnake warnings to startle predators, or release a foul-smelling musk as an effective deterrent.

 Activity Patterns and Nocturnal Behavior